Consultant during the day, hobbyist at night.

-Bart is an enthusiastic consultant at Sirus for the Microsoft technology stack, mainly focusing on Windows (UWP/WPF/backend), Mobile (Xamarin) and custom .NET development and architecture.
+Bart is an independent consultant, and technical architect at AE focusing on the Microsoft technology stack, covering anything between cloud and backend services to Windows and mobile.
 He’s always open for a new challenge and eager to learn.

-Bart keeps a personal blog at http://www.bartlannoeye.com/blog/ on which he describes his discoveries and findings on the problems he encounters during his daily tasks or nightly open-source work.
-He's a core contributor on Prism for UWP.
+Bart keeps a personal blog at http://www.bartlannoeye.com/blog/ on which he describes his discoveries and findings on the problems he encounters during his daily tasks.

 Learning the required skillset to become a great software architect can be a challenging process.
 Join Bart on the journey from fresh out of school to established software architect.
 We'll touch the multiple types of architects and common career paths.
 But the focus of the talk is on real life experience, challenges and hints assisting anyone who hasn't been following the ideal highway, or as we call it: a regular career with switchback roads.

 Target audience is anyone in IT looking to move his/her career forward, no matter taking the technical or more analytical approach.

 In this session we'll go through what the actor model is all about and how it solves complex development problems.

 Afterwards we'll tackle a small demo with the use of Akka.net on a mobile app with Xamarin.